peteryzheng/insertion_SVs/README.md

 #### Scripts and Commands

 The template significance calculation step is done using the `batch_align_kmers.R` script.
 This script writes a qsub script into the output directory which the user can use on UGER to submit a task array for each insertion sequence.
+Additionally, a table is generated that can be used to run the alignment step on terra.
 The script takes in the following arguments:

 ```
 Options: